pcafrica/advanced_programming_2023-2024/lectures/02/02-intro_c++.md

 - Object-oriented programming (OOP) is a programming paradigm that uses classes and objects.
 - C++ is an object-oriented language that supports OOP principles.
 - Classes are user-defined data types that encapsulate data and behavior.
+- Classes extend structs by including **member functions** other than data.
 - OOP promotes code reusability, modularity, and organization.

 ---